Q. How can I purchase from Fresh Origins?

 Some living Microgreens are grown inside warehouses under unnatural artificial lights.
 This results in an inferior quality that is very soft, with extra long stringy stems and tiny leaves.
 This method also requires humidity control and air conditioning so when combined with the lighting, the electricity use is substantial.
 Savings of water do not come close to making up for the increased energy usage and wasted resources needed to power these urban factory farms.

 Q. Are your products grown in greenhouses or outside?

 A. The majority of our products are greenhouse grown.
 Greenhouses help moderate weather extremes in the outdoor climate.
-Nevertheless, greenhouse grown crops are significantly effected by the weather outside.
-Cloudy days, short winter days, extreme cold, high humidity, hot temperatures, all have a profound effect on the quality of what’s grown in a greenhouse.
+Nevertheless, greenhouse grown crops are significantly affected by the weather outside.
+Cloudy days, short winter days, extreme cold, high humidity, hot temperatures, all have a profound affect on the quality of what’s grown in a greenhouse.

 Q. Why don’t you open up a growing operation in the eastern United States?
 That way, you’ll be local to that area.

 A. Like fine wine: Location matters!
 Growing in a less than ideal climate results in inferior quality.
 Harsh winter cold requires major energy use for indoor or greenhouse heating and cooling.
 This should not be considered sustainable.
 In San Diego, the weather is mild and sunny; perfect for growing the highest quality Microgreens.
 The best chefs place priority on flavor and quality above which state it comes from.
 Fresh Origins provides a better quality product to the eastern United States than what can be grown there.
 There’s no reason to sacrifice quality, flavor, selection, shelf-life and food safety with locally grown, when our product is better and is readily available nationwide.

 Q. What about Microgreens from high-tech urban farms?

 A. These new wave factory farms claim to be earth-friendly but, they are not.
 The quality is also very different from what is grown naturally on a real farm.